Shopify/web-configs/README.md

       }
       ```

     - `browsers`, a [browserslist](https://github.com/ai/browserslist) string or array, which specifies which browsers to transpile for.
-Defaults to the list found in `browsers.js`.
+We recommend setting your target browsers using a `browserslist` key in `package.json`, as that method will automatically be used by all browserslist-compatible tools.

       ```json
       {